History of PDF: ISO 32000-2: 2017 (PDF 2.0)

 A new version of the PDF specification, ISO 32000-2 (PDF 2.0) was published by ISO's TC 171 SC 2 WG 8 Committee in July, 2017.

 The goals of the ISO committee developing PDF 2.0 include evolutionary enhancement and refinement of the PDF language, deprecation of features that are no longer used (e.g. Form XObject names), and standardization of Adobe proprietary specifications (e.g. Adobe JavaScript, Rich Text).

 Known in PDF syntax terms as "PDF-2.0", ISO 32000-2 is the first update to the PDF specification developed entirely within the ISO Committee process (TC 171 SC 2 WG 8).
 Interested parties resident in TC 171 Member or Observer countries and wishing to participate should contact their country's Member Body or the secretary of TC 171 SC 2.
 Members of the PDF Association may review and comment on drafts via that organization's Category A liaison with ISO TC 171 SC 2.

 ISO 32000-2: 2020 (PDF 2.0)

 In December 2020, the second edition of PDF 2.0, ISO 32000-2:2020, was published, including clarifications, corrections and critical updates to normative references.
 ISO 32000-2 does not include any proprietary technologies as normative references.

+On April 5, 2023, the PDF Association and its sponsors, Adobe, Apryse and Foxit, made ISO 32000-2 available at no cost.